-Over the next four years I would like to introduce netball courts to football or soccer clubs, explore introducing a Men’s Shed in the Rose Hill Ward, upgrade our pavillions to include lights for night sports, and see the redevelopment of the East Keilor Leisure Centre.
+Over the next four years I would like to introduce netball courts and create a sporting hub, expanding our Bee re- homing and Men’s Sheds programs, upgrading our pavilions and providing LED lights plus the redevelopment of the East Keilor Leisure Centre.
 These projects and more will ensure our children and future generations enjoy our wonderful city.

 What do you think are Moonee Valley's greatest strengths?